 - How long should the tours last?

-- How rough are the surfaces?
+- Where do you want to ride, how rough are the surfaces?